-753 Basic Computer Applications Semester Grade 10 Required I/II Grade 9 see below
+7753 Basic Computer Applications Semester Grade Required I/II 10-12

-This semester course is a mandatory graduation requirement which began with the Class of 2015, but this course may also be included in the freshmen elective choices if successfully completed will satisfy the sophomore mandatory requirement.
+This project-based semester course is a mandatory graduation requirement which began with the Class of 2015.
+This course may also be included in the freshmen elective choices and if successfully completed will satisfy the sophomore mandatory requirement.

-It is expected that the students should have mastered the Touch Typing Method covered in their previous computer classes.
-Speed and accuracy will be stressed.
-Word will introduce the student to techniques for properly creating term papers using MLA, APA, CBE and Chicago styles, business and personal business letters, brochures, tables, resumes, emails and hyperlinks.
-Excel will introduce the student to the power of spreadsheets using functions, formulas, themes, graphics and charts.
-Power Point will introduce the student to slide shows, and their use for creating exciting and interactive presentations.
-Desktop Publishing using Publisher will introduce students to creating flyers, booklets, newsletters, cards, and brochures.
+Word 2016 will introduce the student to the techniques for properly creating research papers using the various research styles available in the Office Suite, business and personal business letters, brochures, tables, resumes, emails and hyperlinks.
+Excel 2016 will introduce the student to the power of spreadsheets using functions, formulas, themes, graphics and charts.
+PowerPoint 2016 will introduce the student to slide shows and their use for creating exciting and interactive presentations.
+Access 2016 is a database application to also manage data.
+In Access, you will create a collection of objects - tables, forms, data access pages, queries and reports - that you use to manage and present data.

-783 Web Design Using Dreamweaver-A Semester Grades Elective I/II 10-12
+7783 Web Design-A Semester Grades Elective I/II 10-12